- Search The Registry

 - My Account

 *Louise Shropshire was born on this date in 1913.
-She was an African American composer for her religion and the church.
+She was a Black composer for her religion and the church.

 Born Louise Jarrett, the granddaughter of slaves and sharecroppers, she was born in Coffee County, Alabama.
 In 1917, her family relocated to Cincinnati, Ohio.
 As a young girl, Jarrett demonstrated a gift for music and composed many hymns as a member of the Baptist Church.
 Sometime between 1932 and 1942, after marrying Robert Shropshire, she composed a gospel hymn entitled, If My Jesus Wills.